Zangshihui/starter-hugo-academic/content/project/RSD/index.md

 ---
  The project discusses tidal reconstruction in redshift space by using cross correlation coefficient, propagator and noise power to quantify tidal reconstruction with redshift-space distortion.
 We compare both 2-shear-term tidal reconstruction and 5-shear-term tidal reconstruction to show their robustness in redshift space.

-Since the RSD effect brings about anisotropy in 5-shear-term tidal reconstruction.
+The RSD effect brings about anisotropy in 5-shear-term tidal reconstruction.
 The RSD effect is a second-order effect in 2-shear-term tidal reconstruction for that two shear terms are not sensitive to errors along line-of-sight.
 Although 5-shear-term tidal reconstruction is likely to suffer from the RSD effect, this algorithm still performs slightly better than 2-shear-term tidal reconstruction in redshift-space, recovering more modes.

 We also acquire large-scale linear bias from tidal reconstruction in redshift-space.
 The bias is constant in each bin with good approximation, which can be well fitted into a quadratic polynomial.
 However, more detailed studies are required to explain the relation behind anisotropic bias and peculiar velocity.